Home » Where Do Rats Hide in A House?

 Bathrooms are a favorite location for rats to hide.
 The water supply provides a dependable source of hydration for rats to drink and cool themselves when hot.

-Additionally, a bathroom doesn’t experience as much human activity as other areas.
-So, rats can hide in a bathroom for long periods without being confronted.
+Additionally, bathrooms don’t experience as much human activity as other areas, so rats can hide there for long periods without being confronted.

 Sometimes, rats emerge from toilets if there isn’t a cut-off valve.